-One of the reasons fiber cement siding is such a great choice for Craftsman style homes is that it can easily replicate the original designs.
-Architectural panels are ideal for use on Prairie style homes, while fiber cement cedar-look shingles come in a wide range of styles, including decorative options like octagonal or half-rounded shapes.
-The lap siding also comes in a range of thicknesses, and can be installed in a board-and-batten style, a ship lap, or a traditional horizontal Dutch lap.
+One of the reasons fiber cement siding is such a great choice for Craftsman-style homes is that it can easily replicate the original designs.
+Architectural panels are ideal for use on Prairie-style homes, while fiber cement cedar-look shingles come in a wide range of styles, including decorative options like octagonal or half-rounded shapes.

 Craftsman homes also had very specific color palettes that often drew from nature.
 Fiber cement siding not only comes in numerous colors, including many that fit in well with the Craftsman color palette, but it can also be purchased primed and ready to be painted in any specific colors your home may need.

 Fiber cement siding looks like wood when installed, but can go longer with less maintenance than wood.
 It’s fade resistant, so it’s less likely to require scraping and painting as often as wood.
 This lets you enjoy your home more and worry about it less.

 This architectural style gets its name in part from each home being built by a “craftsman” or an expert in their field.
 The best possible materials, often sourced locally, were used throughout the inside and outside of each home.
 Care was taken with every aspect, which is why you’ll often see small details like built-in shelving and seating, elaborate exterior trim, and front doors that feature inlaid glass.